 The advanced ZoomTalk microphones have a pick-up range of 100 feet.
 This makes it ideal for the slightly bigger conference rooms.

 The six advanced ZoomTalk microphones are located at the edges of the speakerphone.
 In this way, they can pick up voices coming from any side.
 The pick-up range amounts to 100 feet.
-This makes it absolutely perfect for medium and some large conference rooms.
+This makes it perfect for medium and some large conference rooms.

 Nevertheless, some users might have the wrong expectations (based on factors such as size and price).